CommandDash/commanddash/README.md

 #### Model Class from JSON
 Create model classes from JSON with null safety in mind.
 You can also choose to generate Freezed or JsonSerializable modules

-`FlutterGPT Create: Model Class from JSON`
+command: `FlutterGPT Create: Model Class from JSON`

 #### Repository Class from Postman Json

 Convert you postman collection exports json to API repository class

-`FlutterGPT Create: API Repository from Postman JSON`
+command: `FlutterGPT Create: API Repository from Postman JSON`

 #### Complete Code from BluePrint

 Get complete code from a blueprint of a class or function with the behaviour of functions, state management and architecture of your choice.

-`FlutterGPT Create: Code from Blueprint`
+command: `FlutterGPT Create: Code from Blueprint`

 ### 🛠️ Refactor